2021 • 07 • 06

 Aquaria Water Park

-Address: Playa Calatagan Residences, Barangay Sta.
+Address: Calatagan South Beach (CaSoBe), Barangay Sta.
 Ana, Calatagan

 Aquaria is a beachfront water park in Barangay Sta.
 Ana, Calatagan.
 Although the resort has a “water park” in its name, don’t expect colossal slides and thrilling rides.
 Think of it as an upgraded family-friendly resort with more prominent fun amenities.